sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">To validate on Desktop, do the following:

 1. Open System Settings and verfiy that the About page is visible and accessible.
-2. Configure the policy with the following string: "hide:wifi".
+2. Configure the policy with the following string: "hide:about".
 3. Open System Settings again and verify that the About page is no longer accessible.

 <a href="" id="speech-allowspeechmodelupdate"></a>**Speech/AllowSpeechModelUpdate**